 A weight training program is an integral part of any fat loss program.
-It is for both women and men - and it does not make you grow big muscles !! (you need lots and lots of calories for that - read more about this in Weight Training for Fat Loss).
+It is for both women and men – and it does not make you grow big muscles !! (you need to be consuming considerable amounts of calories for that – read more about this in Weight Training for Fat Loss).

 The key component to burning calories, is increasing metabolism - the rate at which the body burns energy.
 A good weights or resistance training program not only boosts metabolism, but the increase in lean muscle itself also requires more calories to maintain!